dhrumilp15/cctime/README.md

 I also implemented a side menu to change the chosen algorithm and dimensions!
 This should hopefully help others that build off of this.

 Currently supports binary tree and a more random algorithm.

+## Who is Who (QuiQui) App

+Take a look at /quiqui for my epic who-is-who dogs app!

+The 10 second timer was surprisingly difficult to implement because I implemented it last...